 Truly, the discovery of mug desserts has opened up a whole new world of possibilities for me!
 At this point, I’ve perfected everything from the Mug Brownie to Banana Bread in a Mug!

-Mug Carrot Cake Ingredients
+Mug Carrot Cake Ingredient Highlights

-- Unsalted butter.
-You can use any butter, margarine or dairy-free substitute.
+ou can use any butter, margarine or dairy-free substitute.
 It’s best if it’s unsalted so you can control the amount of salt added, but if you only have salted butter, just skip adding the salt later.

-- Brown sugar.
-Light or dark, whichever you have on hand.
+Light or dark brown sugar will work, whichever you have on hand.
 I used light.
 Make sure it’s tightly packed when you measure.
+You can use dairy or unsweetened non-dairy milk.

 In a separate microwave-safe dish or ramekin, melt the butter in the microwave.
 Start with 30 seconds and stir.
 If it’s not melted after 30 seconds, continue to heat in 15-second increments, stirring in between until completely melted.